-Joint Venture Ground, Madagascar, Africa
+Molo Graphite Project, Southern Madagascar, Africa

-On December 14, 2011, we entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy to acquire a 75% interest to explore and develop a defined group of industrial minerals (as noted below).
-Malagasy retains a 25% interest in the exploration and development of the define group of industrial minerals.
-The new land position covers an area totalling 2,119 research permits and 827.7 square kilometres.
-This land portfolio is mainly adjacent to the south and east of the Company's Green Giant Property.
-Under the terms of the JVA, we paid Malagasy \$2,261,690 and issued 7,500,000 of our common shares.
-Malagasy has a free carried interest until we deliver a Bankable Feasibility Study ("BFS").
-Upon the delivery of a BFS, Malagasy will be required to contribute its 25% interest in the development and mining operations.
-Should either party's interest subsequently fall below a 10% interest, their position will be diluted to a 2% NSR.
+On December 14, 2011, we entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy Minerals Limited ("Malagasy"), a public company on the Australian Stock Exchange, to acquire a 75% interest to explore and develop a group of industrial minerals, including graphite, vanadium and approximately 25 other minerals.
+The land position covers 2,119 permits and 827.7 square kilometres and are mostly adjacent to the south and east of our 100% owned Green Giant Property.
+We paid \$2,261,690 and issued 7,500,000 common shares valued at \$1,350,000.